 - 1 tsp olive oil 1 tsp butter

-- Mix the 400g flour, salt, rosemary, sugar and yeast (keep away from the salt as best you can) then pour in your buttermilk and the oil.
+Mix the 400g flour, salt, sugar and yeast (keep away from the salt as best you can) then pour in your buttermilk and the oil.

-- Pop in a greased bowl and leave to prove in a warm place.
+Pop in a greased bowl and leave to prove in a warm place.
 This dough rises very well so keep an eye on it.

-In a small pan, melt the butter and oil together then add the onion and bay leaves – cook for a couple of minutes in medium heat but don’t let the onions colour.
+In a small pan, melt the butter and oil together then add the onion, rosemary and bay leaves – cook for a couple of minutes on a medium heat but don’t let the onions colour.
 Turn down the heat to low and cover, stirring every ten minutes or so until the onions are fully translucent and very soft.
 If there is a lot of liquid, take off the heat and cook on high for a minute until it has evaporated, stirring constantly to prevent them catching.
 Remove the bay leaves and leave to cool.

 When the dough has fully proved, deflate and add in your cooled onions with as much of the remaining flour as is needed to bring it back to a nice soft, not sticky dough.
 Try not to add more.